CS2Plugins/WeaponRestrict/README.md

 Allows you to restrict weapon based on a percentage quota and a hard cap.

 # Installation
-1. Download the `.dll` and `.json` files in the releases page
+1. Download the `.dll` file in the releases page
 2. Create a folder named `WeaponRestrict` in `/game/csgo/addons/counterstrikesharp/plugins` and move the `WeaponRestrict.dll` into the folder you just created
-3. Move the WeaponRestrict.json file into `/game/csgo/addons/counterstrikesharp/gamedata/`
-4. Start the server
+3. Start the server
 5. Configure the auto-generated config in `/game/csgo/addons/counterstrikesharp/configs/plugins/WeaponRestrict/WeaponRestrict.json` to your liking using the guide below
 6. *(Optional) Reload the plugin using `css_plugins reload [plugin index]` to update the loaded config (you can get the index by running `css_plugins list`)*